0x4447-aws-products-cfn/0x4447_product_paid_rsyslog/README.md

 scp ca-cert.pem CLIENT:/tmp
 ```

-1. Move the cert I the final location using `sudo` since SCP dose not support running commands using `sudo`.
+1. Move the cert I the final location using `sudo` since SCP dose not support running commands using `sudo`, we use `ssh` for this.

 ```
 ssh CLIENT sudo mv /tmp/ca-cert.pem /etc/ssl